 What’s New

-The first thing we noticed when unboxing the CrossWave Pet Pro is that other than the color, there isn’t too much that’s different from the original version.
+The first thing we noticed when unboxing the CrossWave Pet Pro is that, aside from the color, there isn’t much that’s different from the original version.
 In fact, it’s the same machine as the original CrossWave, with some minor differences.

-We first tried a few simple wet mess cleanup tests and found that it did really well and with very little residue, even with only a few passes.
+We first tried a few simple wet mess cleanup evaluations and found that it did really well and with very little residue, even with only a few passes.

 In the box